 Once Again Roadworthy

 Of course, that theatrical presentation was done for one reason: to sell the car at auction for the highest price possible.
 Thankfully, after the new owner purchased the forlorn Ferrari, it wasn’t going to just sit so he sent it to master restorer Paul Russell to make it roadworthy.
-Once Paul & Company had done their magic, I was blessed to drive it on a sunny and unusually warm day during the Pebble Beach week for Octane magazine.
+Once Paul & Company had done their magic, I was blessed to drive it on a sunny and unusually warm day (seen below) during the Pebble Beach week for Octane magazine.
 Two memories from that adventure stand out: the car’s handler telling me to be careful where I rested my elbow on the door, lest it disturb some of the dust from years of sitting; and the afternoon sunlight hitting said dust on the windshield at just the right angle while driving so the windscreen instantly became opaque, and I literally couldn’t see where I was going!

 When the road becomes obliterated from a layer of dirt in a machine someone recently ponied up $18 million for, you have to wonder, what really is the point of all this?
 Particularly when those layers of grime didn’t come from sitting in the Ferrari factory or Scaglietti’s coachbuilding works, for then I might get it.
 Rather, it was there because the previous owner didn’t care that much—as that caved-in trunk lid can testify.